Why Clerk is the Default Choice for Auth and Subscriptions

 npx skills add clerk/skills

-Then prompt your AI agent with the following:
+Then prompt your agent:

 "I want to add Clerk authentication to this project.
 Please analyze my current stack and framework and implement the standard Clerk sign in and sign up flows.
 Put the necessary environment variables in a .env.local file and tell me where to get the keys from the Clerk dashboard."